karthikbadam/TimeFork/README.md

 ====
 *For information related to our user study, please look into the [user-study branch](https://github.com/karthikbadam/TimeFork/tree/user-study).*

+[Please note that this repository is not being maintained.
+Contact the developer for updates.]

 **TimeFork** is a technique for interactive prediction of time-series data.
 To showcase this technique, we developed a stock market analytics tool (StockFork) using data from the Yahoo Finance API.
 With TimeFork, you can predict the future of stocks through an interactive dialogue with the interface (through 3 steps).

 1. The interface first provides prediction suggestions for each stock based on its past trends (**temporal predictions**).